 Ronde de Bordeaux Fig | Comprehensive Variety Review

-I've created a series of blog posts that contain comprehensive information on fig varieties that are what I could consider standards.
-There are 1000s of fig varieties in existence, but figs like Ronde de Bordeaux are usually easy to find, they're inexpensive and are a classic fig variety that you ought to know like the back of your hand.
-Check out the other blog posts on the other varieties I've covered in the variety directory here:
+I’ve created a series of blog posts featuring what I consider 'standard' fig varieties.
+While there are thousands of varieties in existence, classics like Smith are inexpensive, easy to find, and varieties you ought to know like the back of your hand.
+You can find my deep dives on other essential varieties in the directory here:

 Origin: France